ATSiem/onyx/REGRESSION_TESTS.md

 - Code Integration Check: `scripts/check_unstructured_integration.sh`
 - API Health Check: `scripts/test_unstructured_api_health.sh` - Verifies a running Unstructured API can process documents by uploading a test text file and confirming the response

+### 4. Zulip Connector Enhancements

+**Issue:** The Zulip connector needed improvements for URL handling, metadata formatting, and timestamp handling.

+**Fix:**
+- Added URL normalization in the connector initialization
+- Ensured all metadata values are converted to strings
+- Properly handled None values for last_edit_timestamp

+**Tests:**
+- `backend/tests/unit/connectors/zulip/test_zulip_metadata.py` (Test file created but tests are currently disabled due to dependency issues)

+**Note:** These tests are currently documented but not executed in the automated test suite due to dependency requirements.
+The test file contains three test cases that validate:
+1. URL normalization
+2. Metadata string conversion
+3. Proper handling of None timestamps

 ## How to Add New Regression Tests

 When making fork-specific fixes: